-Most of the water for the canal comes from natural springs in the Greywell Tunnel, which gives it a slight alkaline quality.
-Between Greywell and the Wey, the water becomes gradually more acidic, which results in an unusually wide range of flaura and fauna.
-As a result, the canal has now been designated as a Site of Special Scientific Interest (SSSI) and a balance has to be struck between conservation and boating on the canal.
+Most of the water for the canal comes from natural springs in the Greywell Tunnel, which gives it a slightly alkaline quality.
+Between Greywell and the Wey, the water becomes gradually less alkaline, which results in an unusually-wide range of flora and fauna.
+As a result, the canal is designated as a Site of Special Scientific Interest (SSSI) and a balance has to be struck between conservation and boating on the canal.

-In addition to public funding, a major contribution continues to be made by the Surrey and Hampshire Canal Society, a charity supported by a large number of active volunteers who not only work on canal projects, but also raise money through operation of the John Pinkerton trip boat.
-The S&HCS web site is HERE and the John Pinkerton web site is HERE.
+In addition to public funding, the Basingstoke Canal Society, a charity supported by a large number of active volunteers, raises money through operation of the 50-seat John Pinkerton trip boat to finance their significant contributions towards maintaining and improving the canal and its facilities.